Fossj117/fossj117.github.io/_posts/2024-09-06-axidraw-watercolor-dailies.md

 ### Day Three

-Today's experiment involves some [automatic drawing](https://en.wikipedia.org/wiki/Surrealist_automatism) with watercolor pencils.
+Today's first experiment involves some [automatic drawing](https://en.wikipedia.org/wiki/Surrealist_automatism) with watercolor pencils.
 The result is chaotic and not too appealing for me, but there's something conceptually interesting about the idea of combining human and machine automatism, alongside an injection of natural randomness (water).

 <div align="center">